Table of Contents

 - Cost of accommodation

-- Similarities and differences of Sigiriya and Kandy
+- Similarities and differences between Sigiriya and Kandy

 - Distance to cover on your journey to Sigiriya and Kandy